 Aristotle believed that man is naturally a political animal because he is a social being with the power of speech and moral reasoning.
 We also have the ability to learn, to gain knowledge, and to persuade others to our way of thinking – whether reasonable or not, whether based on fact or faith.

-In Israel, a country where the three monotheistic religions have existed side-by-side for centuries, the two are intricately entwined and have turned it into a global hero or villain depending on people’s perspective.
+In Israel, a country where the three monotheistic religions have existed side-by-side for centuries, religion and politics are intricately entwined and have turned it into a global hero or villain depending on people’s perspectives.

 MA in Religious and Middle Eastern Politics